Skip to Content

 1. Preset — pick one of the 5 presets.

-3. Typography — font_picker for display + body fonts.
+3. Typography — font_picker for display + body fonts, type scale density, and animations.
 Leave at preset default unless your brand has a hard requirement.

 Saving and previewing